Decimal time: Decimal hours

 Another common type of decimal time is decimal hours.
 In 1896, Henri de Sarrauton of the Oran Geographical Society proposed dividing the 24 hours of the day each into 100 decimal minutes, and each minute into 100 decimal seconds.
 Although endorsed by the Bureau des Longitudes, this proposal failed, but using decimal fractions of an hour to represent the time of day instead of minutes has become common.

 Decimal hours are frequently used in accounting for payrolls and hourly billing.
 Time clocks typically record the time of day in tenths or hundredths of an hour.
 For instance, 08:30 would be recorded as 08.50.
 This is intended to make accounting easier by eliminating the need to convert between minutes and hours.

 For aviation purposes, where it is common to add times in an already complicated environment, time tracking is simplified by recording decimal fractions of hours.
 For instance, instead of adding 1:36 to 2:36, getting 3:72 and converting it to 4:12, one would add 1.6 to 2.6 and get 4.2 hours.

 Fractional days

 The time of day is sometimes represented as a decimal fraction of a day in science and computers.
 Standard 24-hour time is converted into a fractional day by dividing the number of hours elapsed since midnight by 24 to make a decimal fraction.
-Thus, midnight is 0.0 day, noon is 0.5 d, etc., which can be added to any type of date, including (all of which refer to the same moment):
+Thus, midnight is 0.0 day, noon is 0.5 d, etc., which can be added to any type of date, including the following, all of which refer to the same moment in time: